GearHost/Docs/docs/changing-nameservers.md

 Changes can take a few hours to propagate however sometimes in rare cases you might have to wait up to 24 hours.
 You can confirm your name servers have been changed you can use [this site](https://www.whatsmydns.net/), enter your domain and set the record type to NS.
 Performing a search will return the name servers that some of the root servers around the world are set for your domain.

-If you have any issues open a support ticket with us and we'll be happy to help.
+If you have any questions let us know and [open a support ticket](https://www.gearhost.com/documentation/how-to-open-a-support-ticket).